counterfactual/monorepo/packages/wallet-ui/README.md

 ## How can I use it?

 For now, it's only available in our custom fork.
-Follow [these instructions](https://github.com/counterfactual/monorepo/tree/master/cf-metamask-extension) to build your own copy and use the Wallet UI in that environment.
+Follow [these instructions](https://github.com/counterfactual/monorepo/tree/master/packages/cf-metamask-extension) to build your own copy of Metamask and use the Wallet UI in that environment.

 ## How can I work on it?